wahidyankf/wahidyankf-web/README.md

 - Pre-push: Runs tests when pushing to the main branch.

 Make sure to run `npm install` to set up these hooks after cloning the repository.

+## Development

+This project uses Husky for pre-commit and pre-push hooks to ensure code quality.

+### Pre-commit Hook

+The pre-commit hook runs `lint-staged`, which:

+- Runs ESLint and automatically fixes issues on staged JavaScript and TypeScript files.
+- Runs Prettier on staged JavaScript, TypeScript, JSON, and Markdown files.

+To skip the pre-commit hook, you can use the `--no-verify` flag when committing:

+`git commit -m "Your commit message" --no-verify`